openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 .. note::

     **Congratulations!
-You have completed the SEPAL-CEO Area Estimation cookbook!**
+You have completed the SEPAL-CEO Area Estimation recipe!**

 Now you know: